 I wrote a lengthy post listing all of my favourite addresses in Marseille.
 Each restaurant listed is linked to a complete restaurant review!

-When you a make decision on where to go in Manila, check also about the restaurant options.
+When you a make decision on where to go in Marseille, also check about the restaurant options.